Agnieszka Vetulani-Cęgiel: Biography

-Between 2007–2008 she was a stagiaire at the European Commission, at the Directorate-General Information Society and Media in Luxemburg.
-Next, between 2008–2010 she worked in the Office of the Committee for European Integration, at the Department for Institution Building Programmes in Warsaw; and continued as a consultant for EU-funded projects (BBF, Poznań) between 2010–2013.
+Between 2007 and 2008 she was a stagiaire at the European Commission, at the Directorate-General Information Society and Media in Luxemburg.
+Next, between 2008 and 2010 she worked in the Office of the Committee for European Integration, at the Department for Institution Building Programmes in Warsaw; and continued as a consultant for EU-funded projects (BBF, Poznań) between 2010 and 2013.

 She became an Associate Member of ENS.
 Since 2015, she has been a Member of the Civic Legislative Forum at the Stefan Batory Foundation in Warsaw.

 Her research concentrates on interest groups and their political activity in the public sphere (EU and national levels).
 She explores lobbying and policy advice in policymaking and legislative processes and links them with regulatory environment and, more broadly, with democratic governance.
 She also looks at changes brought about by digitilisation processes in related issues (political participation, interest representation, campaigns and lobbying strategies, regulatory governance, stakeholder consultation etc.).
 Among other of her interests lay legal apsects of the aforementioned issues, as well as the development of sectoral policies such as copyright law, media sector, the EU digital single market.

 She authored two monographs (2014, 2020) and co-edited another one (2018).
 She has published as a co-author over twenty articles in peer-reviewed journals, among others, in Interest Groups & Advocacy (2021) and Journal of European Integration (2021).
 Her work has been supported by grants of the National Science Centre, Poland (2014–2020) and the German-Polish Science Foundation (2020–2022).